denza/profitbricks-sdk-java/README.md

 This will remove all objects within the data center and remove the data center object itself.

-**NOTE**: This is a highly destructive operation which should be used with extreme caution.
+**NOTE**: This is a highly destructive operation which should be used with extreme caution!

 ```
 deleteDataCenter(String id)